MadLadSquad/MadLadSquadSite/monthly-newsletter/2026/July.md

 ## Multilingual
 ### Youyin 1.0 progress
 By the end of month we plan to start with the development of the accounts feature.
-We hope to release the accounts system together with the monetization system by the end of July.
+We hope to release the accounts system together with the monetization system by the end of August.

 ## Heapforge
 We're finally releasing the landing page for the Heapforge site, you can check it out at [https://heapforge.com].